-vivoPHIX has been used to stabilise blood from bats in France, Mosquito storage and transport from East Africa to the UK and USA.
+vivoPHIX has been used to stabilise blood from bats in France, and whole mosquitoes for storage and transport from East Africa to the UK and USA.

 Dr. Sarah Merkling, an expert of insect-virus interactions working at the Pasteur Institute, Paris has demonstrated and had approved a protocol for the inactivation of Dengue virus using vivoPHIX.
 Following treatment of the Dengue virus with vivoPHIX, C6/36 Mosquito host cells were incubated for 5 days before staining with anti-Dengue antibody.
 No Dengue virus presence was detected.